-State Highway 3 through the Manawatū Gorge has been closed since slips caused major damage to the road on 24 April 2017 following severe weather.
-Continued instability at the Kerry’s Wall site has closed the Manawatu Gorge indefinitely.
+State Highway 3 (SH3) through the Manawatū Gorge has been closed since slips caused major damage to the road on 24 April 2017 following severe weather.
+Continued instability at the Kerry’s Wall site has closed the Manawatū Gorge indefinitely.

-During the weekend of 22–24 July 2017, another slip caused significant damage to the road in a new location towards the Ashhurst end of the Gorge.
+During the weekend of 22 to 24 July 2017, another slip caused significant damage to the road in a new location towards the Ashhurst end of the gorge.
 There have been further slips and cracks in the gorge since then.
-Those same risks mean the road cannot be safely re-opened for motorists, until the risks are resolved.
+Those same risks mean the road cannot be safely re-opened for motorists until the risks are resolved.

 There were a number of workshops with mayors, local body chief executives, iwi and industry representatives as the shortlist of options was assessed.

 The new road would be complementary to and support the development of the Regional Freight Ring Route, planning of which is being progressed by a Joint Working Group with local authority and industry representatives.
-Work that has been completed to date has indicated that the proposed ring route, which includes a new bridge across the Manawatū River, could unlock new regional development opportunities.
-In due course, the community will be consulted about the Regional Freight Ring Route.
+Work which has been completed to date, indicates the proposed ring route (which includes a new bridge across the Manawatū River) could unlock new regional development opportunities.
+The community will be consulted on the Regional Freight Ring Route in due course.

-No final decision has been made at this stage on the future of the current SH3 route through the gorge.
+No final decision has been made on the future of the current SH3 route through the gorge at this stage.
 We will continue to monitor the gorge for geological stability.
 While the current conditions are highly unstable and the road is not a viable long-term state highway option, we cannot categorically rule out the road ever re-opening in some form.
 Our priority now is moving forward and building a new long-term solution which will be safe, reliable and resilient.

 The selected option affects a number of properties.
-We are talking to those directly affected landowners to discuss how the project may affect their property, and provide them with more information on their rights under the Resource Management Act 1991(external link) and Public Works Act 1981.
+We are talking to those directly affected landowners to discuss how the project may affect their property, and provide them with more information on their rights under the Resource Management Act 1991(external link) and Public Works Act 1981(external link)

-If a property is required for a public work, negotiations for the purchase are conducted by a Land Information New Zealand (LINZ) accredited supplier on behalf of the Crown.
-The Crown makes acquisitions for the purpose of the NZ Transport Agency requirements.
+If a property is required for a public work, a Land Information New Zealand (LINZ) accredited suppplier on behalf of the Crown conducts negotiations for the purchase.
+The Crone makes acquisitions for the purpose of the NZ Transport Agency requirements.